lizenshakya/cup-of-joe/README.md

   - git
   - mongodb version > 4.4.0

-  # Starting the project without docker
+  # Starting the project
-  - git clone https://github.com/lizenshakya/vendingmachineNew (Clone the project)
+  - git clone git@github.com:lizenshakya/cup-of-joe.git (Clone the project)
   - Mongo DB should be up and running before starting the project
   - npm install (Install the dependencies)
   - inside the config folder create a new .env file using .env.sample